Here is a sampling of significant appellate cases handled by the attorneys at The Weinhardt Law Firm.

 Ostrem v.
 PrideCo Secure Loan Fund, LP, 841 N.W.2d 882 (Iowa 2014): Mark Weinhardt represented a retired Iowa businessman in a lawsuit challenging an allegedly fraudulent “no cost life insurance” scheme.
 The lender seeking to collect money from the Firm’s client claimed it was not subject to the jurisdiction of an Iowa court.
 The Firm’s client dealt originally with a different company that later sold the challenged debt to the current defendant.
 The district court dismissed the lawsuit and the Firm appealed to the Iowa Supreme Court.
 Recognizing that personal jurisdiction in cases of contractual assignment like this one are a novel question under Iowa law, the Iowa Supreme Court agreed with the Firm’s position, reversed the district court, and held that the replacement creditor was subject to being sued in Iowa based on its contacts with the State.

 Spears v.
 Com Link, Inc., et al., 837 N.W.2d 680 (Iowa Ct.
 App.
-2013); Iowa District Court for Linn County (2013): Mark Weinhardt obtained summary judgment on behalf of the accounting firm then known as RSM McGladrey, Inc. He then successfully defended that judgment in an appeal.
+2013): Mark Weinhardt obtained summary judgment on behalf of the accounting firm then known as RSM McGladrey, Inc. He then successfully defended that judgment in an appeal.
 The plaintiff, a shareholder of a former RSM McGladrey client, had sued alleging numerous business torts including breach of contract, misrepresentation, shareholder oppression, securities violations, breach of fiduciary duty, conversion, and civil conspiracy.
 The district court granted RSM McGladrey summary judgment on all of the plaintiff’s claims, and the Iowa Court of Appeals affirmed.

 Bottoms v.
-Stapleton, 706 N.W.2d 411 (Iowa 2005); Iowa District Court for Polk County (2008, 2009): Mark Weinhardt represented two Iowa businesses and their majority owner in a dispute in the heavy equipment industry.
+Stapleton, 706 N.W.2d 411 (Iowa 2005): Mark Weinhardt represented two Iowa businesses and their majority owner in a dispute in the heavy equipment industry.
 A minority owner of one of the businesses sued Mark's clients alleging breach of fiduciary duty and other claims.
 The clients counterclaimed and impleaded the plaintiff's own heavy equipment company alleging that the plaintiff pirated business relationships and employees from the clients.
 Before the Iowa Supreme Court, Mark successfully argued an interlocutory appeal of a district court order disqualifying a law firm.
 In a case of first impression in Iowa, the Iowa Supreme Court held that there was no conflict of interest in the same law firm representing both a closely held company and its majority owner in litigation against the minority owner.
-Then, in 2008 and 2009, Mark tried the compensatory and punitive damages phases of the case, resulting in a dismissal of the plaintiff's claims and compensatory and punitive judgments of several hundred thousand dollars each in favor of their clients and against the plaintiff and his company.

 Midwest Oilseeds, Inc. v.
 Limagrain Genetics Corp., 385 F.3d 705 (8th Cir.
 2004): Along with other counsel, Danielle Shelton helped her client, Midwest Oilseeds, recover over $40 million in a breach of contract action.
 This hard-fought case raised intricate factual, procedural, and legal issues.
 Before trial, the federal district court ruled in favor of Midwest Oilseeds on summary judgment, agreeing with Midwest Oilseeds’ interpretation of the contracts.
 The jury went on to find a breach of those contracts and awarded Midwest Oilseeds over $40 million pursuant to a liquidated damages provision.
 The Eighth Circuit affirmed the district court on all grounds.